What is an 80% Lower Receiver?

 An 80% Lower Receiver is an incomplete piece of aluminum that requires simple machining/drilling of the FCG (Fire Control Group) pocket which holds the hammer, sear, and trigger assembly.
 Unlike a firearm receiver it is not required to be transferred through a Federal Firearms Licensed holder (FFL).

-Yes, in every state in the U.S., it is legal to build your own firearm for personal use, as long as you can legally own a firearm.
+Yes, in every state in the U.S. except New Jersey, it is legal to build your own firearm for personal use, as long as you can legally own a firearm.
 You must build the Lower yourself.
-It is not legal for somebody else to do it for you.
+It is not legal for somebody else to do it for you and is for your own use.
 You are not required to engrave a serial number or any other information on the Lower, unless you later decide to sell it.
 From the ATF:

 Individuals manufacturing sporting-type firearms for their own use need not hold Federal Firearms Licenses (FFLs).
 However, we suggest that the manufacturer at least identify the firearm with a serial number as a safeguard in the event that the firearm is lost or stolen.
 Also, the firearm should be identified as required in 27 CFR 478.92 if it is sold or otherwise lawfully transferred in the future.

 Do I Need an FFL to Make a Firearm?

 As long as you can legally own the firearm in the state, county and city you reside in you are allowed to manufacture a firearm for your own personal use.
 No serial number is required however it is suggested to engrave a serial number, model and manufacturer on your receiver in case it is lost or stolen.

 All National Firearms Act (NFA) regulations apply to your firearm.
 You may create a short-barreled rifle out of your firearm via a BATFE (Bureau of Alcohol Tobacco Firearms and Explosive) Form 1 after BATFE approval.